JoshuaIsom/connexiful/README.md

 (kon-NEK-si-ful, kon-NEX-si-ful)

 Usage:
-- "As I stood there, aware for the first time of my place within the vast network, a connexiful feeling washed over me."
+- "As I stood there, newly aware of my place within the vast network, a connexiful feeling washed over me."
 - "Their eyes met across the crowded room, and a connexiful silence passed between them."

 Synonyms: